Decorating & Design

 Soaring ceilings, impressive fireplaces, wood-panelling and long lake views — these are some of the hallmarks of a cottage great room.
-From classic cabins to contemporary lakehouses, these country living rooms pull inspiration from their natural surroundings while offering a communal hang out spot to relax, entertain and take in the view.
+From lakehouses to seaside homes, these luxe country living rooms pull inspiration from their natural surroundings while offering a spot to relax, entertain and take in the view.
 Keep scrolling to see the best cottage great rooms from the House & Home archives.

 In this great room, the palette’s jumping-off point was the water, nearby Lac-Supérieur.
 In the main living space, designer Jean Stéphane Beauchamp countered the warmth of the oak ceilings, walls and floors with lake colors, settling on a dark grey-blue for the chimney breast and a lighter glacier blue to highlight the dining niche.
 Pendants resemble pieces of ice and don’t obscure the mountain view.